MicroWebStacks/astro-big-doc/README.md

 UX friendly Markdown without import and referencing local images, enhancements with components for panzoom, gallery, and code embeds.
 ## Features
-- astro components (.astro) html css js
+- Pure astro components (.astro) html css js
-- article page full content as html ready for browser search
+- static or server with authentication middleware (express, passport, github strategy)
 - Menus
   - Built by astro and seen as readable html hierarchy by the client
   - Trees with unlimited depth and recursively expandable sections